NiGuangOwO/Triggernometry/readme.md

 Sorting by `n-:${_index}` gives the reversed list.
 Sorting the list `[11, 12, 13, 21, 22, 23, 31, 32, 33]` with the expression `n-:${f:substring(0):${_this}}, n+:${_index}%3` gives `[33, 31, 32, 23, 21, 22, 13, 11, 12]`.

 ### Added the folder action "Cancel the Actions of All Triggers In Folder"
 Related issue: [#48](https://github.com/paissaheavyindustries/Triggernometry/issues/48)

 ### Sorted Actions List
-The actions, list actions and table actions were sorted to be more reasonable.
+The actions, list actions and table actions were sorted in a more reasonable order.

-## Description and Log Messages
+Also replaced some opTypes hardcoded by integers to their corresponding enums.

+## Action Viewer
-Added arguments to represent if the variable is persistent and if the expression is numeric/string for the action descriptions and log messages;
+Added arguments to represent if the variable is persistent and if the expression is numeric/string for the action descriptions (and also log messages);
-Added a `[Sync]` symbol to the description if the action is unsetted the async option;
+Added a `[Sync]` prefix to the description if the async option of an action is unchecked;
-Added more validity checkes and more precise information like which expression caused error in `Context.cs`;
+Added a warning color when an action has a non-zero delay and the description text is overridden (this usually happens as a mistake when copying end editing actions, and it is hard to debug);
-Added color options in the action description page to allow customized color styles in the descriptions;  (format: "Lavender", "230,230,250", "#e6e6fa")
+Added color options in the action description page to allow customized bg/text colors in the descriptions;  (format: `Lavender`, `230,230,250`, `#e6e6fa`, `#eef`)
-Added a warning color when an action has non-zero delay and the description is overrided;
-Adjusted the warning / error log message colors to be less saturated instead of pure red/yellow.
+Added a `Color` ExpressionType enum to let the textbox show the input as its background color;
+Added the buttons `Move to top` and `Move to bottom`, and enabled the moving of multiple selected actions;
+`Add action` now insert the action under the selected line instead of set it to the bottom.

 ## Others
 ### Fixed the bug about string functions with no arguments: